-Adopting a mindset of “what if?” early in transformation endeavours serves well to mitigate difficulties with the addition of functionality or third-party system integration down the line, providing a certain amount of future-proofing.
-With well-established data transfer, sharing and transactional mechanisms, well-documented APIs and large developer communities, a truly digital-ready business should have options for these types of extensions to be rapidly deployed, both cost effectively and with minimum inconvenience.
+Adopting a mindset of “what if?” early in transformation endeavors serves well to mitigate difficulties with the addition of functionality or third-party system integration down the line, providing a certain amount of future-proofing.
+With well-established data transfer, sharing and transactional mechanisms, well-documented APIs and large developer communities, a truly digital-ready business should have options for these types of extensions to be rapidly deployed, both cost-effectively and with minimum inconvenience.

 We are a digital marketing company with a focus on helping our customers achieve great results across several key areas.